The Period of Study: 585 BCE - 529 CE

-Ancient Greek Philosophy begins in 585 BC with Thales of Miletus and ends in 529 AD when the Christian Emperor Justinian moved against heresies and tried to support the orthodox faith by prohibiting pagans from acting as teachers on any subject.
+Ancient Greek Philosophy begins in 585 BCE with Thales of Miletus and ends in 529 CE when the Christian Emperor Justinian moved against heresies and tried to support the orthodox faith by prohibiting pagans from acting as teachers on any subject.
 This roughly thousand year tradition contains three main subperiods of unequal duration and importance:

 - Presocratic Period